tbuehlmann/hots_api/README.md

 end
 ```

-The actual uploading to HotsLogs happens from the HotsApi server.
+The actual uploading to HotsLogs happens from the HotsApi server, not your local computer.

 #### Getting The Minimal Supported Build Version